bjaspan/goofy/README.md

 At time 2, the second wave starts, and completes at time 3.

-So yes, Google can handle 3 requests per second. :-)
+So yes, Google can handle 3 requests at a time. :-)

 ## Test: PHP-FPM process launching